-Our National Parks offer a filmmaker a lifetime of beautiful footage — from mountain peaks, to waterfalls and ocean waves to desert-scapes.
-But, if you plan to shoot in a national park, you need to: (i) obtain a permit; (ii) pay a fee; and (iii) have a $1 million insurance policy naming The United States of America as “additional insured” on the insurance certificate.
+Our National Parks can offer filmmaker a lifetime’s worth of beautiful footage — from mountain peaks, to waterfalls, to ocean waves and desert-scapes.
+But, shooting in a national park isn’t as simple as showing up with a camera.
+If you plan to shoot in a national park, you need to: (i) obtain a permit; (ii) pay a fee; and (iii) have a $1 million insurance policy naming The United States of America as “additional insured” on the insurance certificate.

 Sound a little overwhelming?
 We thought so too.
-Nimia Legal is aware that the insurance policy required for commercial filming in National Parks may be an obstacle for independent producers.
-We are here to help and support you, so if you have a Nimia member account and use our platform to promote your awesome videos, Nimia offers you coverage through its insurance policy at no extra cost for you.
+Nimia’s legal team is aware that the insurance policy required for commercial filming in National Parks may be an obstacle for independent producers.
+We are here to help and support you, so if you have a Nimia member account and use our platform to promote your videos, Nimia offers you coverage through its insurance policy at no extra cost for you.

 How it works:

 If you plan to shoot on federal public land, contact us at [email protected] in advance to get more information on how to use our insurance policy coverage.